Cannabis field with tall plants bathed in the golden light of sunset.

 Boosting Trichomes and Terpenes in Your Cannabis Plants

-Additionally, stress techniques like low-stress training (LST) and high-stress training (HST) can be employed to promote trichome production.
-These techniques involve manipulating the plant’s shape and structure to expose more bud sites to light, thereby encouraging more trichome growth.
+Stress techniques like low-stress training (LST) can also be employed to promote trichome production by exposing more bud sites to light.

 Extracting Trichomes and Terpenes from Cannabis

-Extracting trichomes and terpenes from cannabis allows you to enjoy the plant’s therapeutic and sensory properties in a concentrated form.
-There are several methods to achieve this, from simple hand-rolling to using solvents or heat and pressure.
+Extracting these compounds allows you to enjoy them in a concentrated form.
+There are several methods, from simple dry sifting to using solvents or heat and pressure (rosin).

-Regardless of the extraction method chosen, it’s crucial to handle the plant material gently to avoid damaging the fragile trichomes.
-Also, storing the extracts properly is key to preserving their potency and flavor.
-Keep them in airtight containers, away from light and heat, to maintain their integrity.
+Regardless of the extraction method, it’s crucial to handle the plant material gently to avoid damaging the fragile trichomes and to store the extracts properly in airtight containers, away from light and heat.

 Cannabis buds illuminated by warm light with leaves surrounding them in a dark environment.